dewuem/orthology_and_selection/README.md

 Feel free to use if you find it helpful, and ask questions.
 But I cannot guarantee any support whatsoever.
 There may not ever be any updates.
 Use at your own risk.

 # Contact:
-Daniel Elsner
+Daniel Elsner,
-Evolutionary Biology & Ecology
+Evolutionary Biology & Ecology,
-University of Freiburg
+University of Freiburg,
 GERMANY

 E-Mail: daniel.elsner [at] biologie . uni-freiburg . de